astsu777/dotfiles/README.md

 The *Gemini* project is an alternative protocol to *HTTP* and can be used to serve text-only Websites over the Internet.
 It looks a lot like the *Gopher* protocol but is much newer and has some advantages. *Amfora* is a TUI client for *Gemini* capsules and its config file is located in the *config/amfora/config.toml* folder.
 The customization is mainly about the rendering, the keybindings and the colors used inside the application.

+## Clight
+*Clight* is an application used to interact with the automatic light sensor/webcam to automatically adjust screen backlight of any laptop.
+The configuration file is *config/clight/clight.conf*

 ## Dunst
 *Dunst* is a notification system for Linux.
 It can display desktop notifications and its entire configuration/customization is in the file *config/dunst/dunstrc*.
 The notification style differs depending on its urgency: